zhuxiao/asvclr-experiments/README.md

 $ ln -s fasterq-dump /usr/local/bin
 ```

-And the binary file `prefetch`、 `fastq-dump` and `fasterq-dump` will be output into the folder `bin` in this package directory,and it is necessary to link to the `bin` folder under the username folder, or to the `bin` directory under the `usr` folder that requires higher permissions.
+And the binary file `prefetch`、 `fastq-dump` and `fasterq-dump` will be output into the folder `bin` in this package directory, and it is necessary to link to the `bin` folder under the username folder, or to the `bin` directory under the `usr` folder that requires higher permissions.

 We used  [SV_STAT](https://github.com/zhuxiao/sv_stat) to evaluate variant calling results.